liixini/skwd-wall/README.md

 > [!CAUTION]
 > Skwd-wall now uses my own Skwd-paper wallpaper software for image and video wallpapers.
 It has been flawless in testing, but please report if something isn't working as expected.
+> Awww is still supported and now has new fancy settings under the Paper tab, but mpvpaper has been completely removed in favour of Skwd-paper.

 ![Stars](https://img.shields.io/github/stars/liixini/skwd-wall?style=for-the-badge)
 ![License](https://img.shields.io/github/license/liixini/skwd-wall?style=for-the-badge)